chrisburnell/chrisburnell.com/src/posts/articles/2024-03-30-lost-in-time.md

 ## An example of the pitfalls

-Let’s assume that, here in Singapore, it’s the 30<sup>th</sup> of March, and I publish a blog post at 12:30 AM, but only capture the date of the post:
+Let’s assume that, here in Singapore, it’s the {{ 30 | ordinal | safe }} of March, and I publish a blog post at 12:30 AM, but only capture the date of the post:

 ```yaml
 date: 2023-03-30